GPUPeople/GPUMemManSurvey/README.md

 # Testcases
 Each testcase is controlled and executed via python scripts, a commonality of all scripts is that to run the testcase, one has to pass `-runtest` to the script, to gather all results into one file one can pass `-genres`.
 Pass `-h` to print a help screen with all parameters.
+All testcases get a `-device` parameter to control which device should execute the GPU code (e.g. `0`) and how much memory on this device should be reserved for the memory manager, specified via `-allocsize` (size on GB).
 ## Allocation Testcases
 ### Single Threaded / Single Warp Allocation Performance
 To test single threaded or single warp performance, navigate to `tests/alloc_tests` and call the script `test_allocation.py`